damisv/interviewAB4/README.md

-# interviewAB4
+# InterviewAb4

-Mini Angular 6 project, for searching stackoverflow users.
+An Angular 6 app for showing/searching users on Stackoverflow.